CVanderbilt/ft_containers_42/README.md

 ## TODO

 - NextThings:
-  - add const_iterator in avl_tree (missing tests)
-  - add iterator and const_iterator in map, similar as done in stl (cmd + click std::map)

 - General:
   - Create a test framework to test each feature of my container and compare its speed against the official container